-Our non-management directors meet separately from the Board from time to time as needed.
-Our independent directors meet in executive session from time to time as needed, but not less than annually.
+Our non-management directors meet separately from the Board on a regular basis.
+Our independent directors meet in executive session from time to time as needed, but not less than twice annually.
 Our non-management or independent directors, as applicable, may choose a presiding director by majority vote for each session.
 The presiding director is responsible for, among other things, presiding at the executive session for which he or she is chosen to serve and apprising the Chairman of the issues considered at such meetings.